From Stretcher to Dashboard: The Trauma Patient as a Data Source

 - 3 min read

-Consider what happens in the first forty minutes of a major trauma case.
-A patient is extracted from a vehicle.
-Vital signs are taken at the scene, then again in the ambulance.
-A paramedic calls ahead.
-The patient arrives.
-A trauma team assembles, reads a paper handover form, and begins its own assessment from scratch.
+Consider what happens in the first hour of a major trauma case.
+A patient is treated at the scene by para-medics – immediate care is given and vital signs are recorded.
+This continues in the ambulance or helicopter.
+A paramedic calls ahead to the hospital.
+A trauma team assembles to accept the patient, maybe reads a paper handover form, and begins their own assessment from scratch.

-We generate the data that could save the next patient with every transfer we do.
-We are then throwing it away.
-That is not a data problem.
-It is a leadership and system design problem.
+This is the data that could help the trauma team treat the patient faster and more effectively.
+It is also the data that could save the next patient with similar issues.
+Yet we throw it away.
+That is not a data problem - it is a leadership and system design problem.

 What the Research Says